 In his efforts to better understand the lessons that the luminaries of the Harlem Renaissance left behind, Dr. Varlack is particularly interested in exploring how authors such as Langston Hughes, Zora Neale Hurston, Nella Larsen, and Claude McKay used the crucible of fiction to test out real-world theories and approaches to Black disenfranchisement while actively encouraging diversified representations of Blackness in art and popular culture of the day.
 Currently, he is working on a book project that examines the six novels produced by Claude McKay as an international journey to find the Black utopia and to determine concrete strategies that could bring about the Black group soul.
-In addition, he is currently in the process of examining the autobiographical works of the Harlem Renaissance era as both sociocultural criticism and literary manifestos.
-For more information, see his CV under "About."
+In addition, he is currently in the process of examining autobiographical works of the Harlem Renaissance as both sociocultural criticism and literary manifestos.
+For more, see his major projects below:

 Critical Insights: Civil Rights Literature, Past & Present